ShaineHo/6335-presentation/README.md

 - This is the repository of Group 18's Data Visualizaion Project.

-- The whole project was ** done by R **with some CSS settings in our html file.
+- The whole project was **Done by R** with some CSS settings in our html file.

 - As it contains some local settings, you need to render the rmd with the whole file.